 The Group's primary sources of liquidity have been cash provided by operating activities and funds provided by our investors, including through the issuance of equity securities and convertible debt securities, which have historically been sufficient to meet the Group's working capital and substantially all of the Group's capital expenditure requirements.
 In October 2017, we completed our initial public offering in which we issued and sold an aggregate of 35,625,000 ADSs, representing 35,625,000 Class A ordinary shares, resulting in net proceeds to us of approximately US\$799.6 million.
-In 2019, 2020 and 2021, the Group had net cash provided by operating activities of RMB5,503.4 million, RMB2,471.7 million and RMB922.1 million (US\$144.7 million), respectively.
+In 2020, 2021 and 2022, the Group had net cash provided by operating activities of RMB2,471.7 million, RMB922.1 million and RMB260.9 million (US\$37.8 million), respectively.

-As of December 31, 2021, the Group had cash and cash equivalents of RMB2,065.5 million (US\$324.1 million), as compared to cash and cash equivalents of RMB1,537.6 million as of December 31, 2020.
+As of December 31, 2022, the Group had cash and cash equivalents of RMB3,486.4 million (US\$505.5 million), as compared to cash and cash equivalents of RMB2,065.5 million as of December 31, 2021.

-As of December 31, 2021, the Group had short-term amounts due from Alipay of RMB456.5 million (US\$71.6 million), as compared to short-term amounts due from Alipay of RMB323.6 million as of December 31, 2020.
+As of December 31, 2022, the Group had short-term amounts due from Alipay of RMB3.4 million (US\$0.5 million), as compared to short-term amounts due from Alipay of RMB456.5 million as of December 31, 2021.
 These represent amounts deposited in the Group's Alipay accounts, and are unrestricted as to withdrawal and use and readily available to the Group on demand.

 In July 2019, we issued US\$345 million aggregate principal amount of convertible senior notes due 2026 (including full exercise of the initial purchasers' option to purchase additional notes), raising US\$334.2 million in net proceeds to us after deducting underwriting discounts and commissions and other offering expenses.
 In connection with the offering of the convertible senior notes, we entered into capped call transactions with the initial purchasers and/or their respective affiliates and used approximately US\$28.2 million of the net proceeds of the offering to pay the cost of such transactions.
 The convertible notes bear interest at a rate of 1.00% per year, payable on July 1 and January 1 of each year, beginning on January 1, 2020.
 The convertible notes will mature on July 1, 2026, unless earlier redeemed, repurchased or converted in accordance with their terms.
-As of March 31, 2022, we have repurchased US\$297.5 million aggregate principal amount of convertible notes, and the outstanding principal amount was US\$47.5 million.
-The convertible notes may be converted into our ADSs, at the option of the holders, at an initial conversion rate of 106.2756 ADSs per US\$1,000 principal amount of notes, or approximately 5,048,091 ADSs, assuming conversion at the initial conversion rate of the entire US\$47.5 million aggregate principal amount of x1, 2022.
+We completed a repurchase of all outstanding convertible notes in 2022.

-In November 2019, Xiamen Qudian, a Group VIE, entered into an eight-year term and revolving syndicated facility agreement with China Construction Bank and Bank of China, pursuant to which Xiamen Qudian is entitled to borrow a secured loan of RMB1,200 million to be used in connection with the Group's innovation park, a construction in progress, which is guaranteed by Xinjiang Qudian Technology Co., Ltd. and Qufenqi (Ganzhou) Information Technology Co., Ltd. and collateralized by the land-use-right with a carrying amount of RMB98 million (US\$15 million) as of December 31, 2021.
-Outstanding borrowings will accrue interest at a rate equal to the loan prime rate of China plus 0.295%.
-Xiamen Qudian is required to comply with certain financial covenants, which had been met as of December, 31, 2021.
-As of December 31, 2021, the aggregate amount of unused lines of credit for such long-term loan was RMB1,054.7 million (US\$165.5 million).
+In November 2019, Xiamen Qudian, a Group VIE, entered into an eight-year term and revolving syndicated facility agreement with China Construction Bank and Bank of China, pursuant to which Xiamen Qudian is entitled to borrow a secured loan of RMB1,200 million to be used in connection with the Group's innovation park, a construction in progress, which is guaranteed by Xinjiang Qudian Technology Co., Ltd. and Qufenqi (Ganzhou) Information Technology Co., Ltd. and collateralized by the land-use-right with a carrying amount of RMB95.6 million (US\$13.9 million) as of December 31, 2022.
+Outstanding borrowings will accrue interest at a rate equal to the loan prime rate of China.
+Xiamen Qudian is required to comply with certain financial covenants, which had been met as of December, 31, 2022.
+As of December 31, 2022, the aggregate amount of unused lines of credit for such long-term loan was RMB1,054.7 million (US\$152.9 million).